Mimosa (star): Nomenclature

+The Mursi people of Ethiopia call this star Thaadoi; it forms an asterism with δ Crucis (Imai), β Centauri (Waar), and α Centauri (Sholbi).

 Stellar system

 Based on parallax measurements, Mimosa is located at a distance of 280 ly from the Earth.
 In 1957, German astronomer Wulff-Dieter Heintz discovered that it is a spectroscopic binary with components that are too close together to resolve with a telescope.
 The pair orbit each other every 5 years with an estimated separation that varies from 5.4 to 12.0 Astronomical Units.
 The system is only 8 to 11 million years old.